Rev. Chandler Stokes

-Helen is Dean of the Grand Rapids American Guild of Organists (AGO) and currently serves on the Executive Planning Committee for the 2019 Regional Convention of the AGO in Grand Rapids.
-She has also served on the state board of the American Choral Directors Association.
-She is also an accomplished carillonneur, and has performed carillon recitals in sixteen states in the U.S. as well as Belgium and the Netherlands.
-She is a juror for the Exam Committee of the Guild of Carillonneurs in North American (GCNA) and is a past member of its Board and the Exam Committee.
+Helen is a past Dean of the Grand Rapids American Guild of Organists (AGO) and currently serves on the Executive Planning Committee for the 2019 Regional Convention of the AGO in Grand Rapids.
+She has also served on the state board of the American Choral Directors Association (ACDA).
+She is an accomplished carillonneur, and has performed carillon recitals in sixteen states in the U.S. as well as Belgium and the Netherlands.
+She is currently a member of the Barnes Scholarship Committee for the Guild of Carillonneurs in North American (GCNA) and is a past member of its Board and the Exam Committee.

 When not involved in musical projects, Helen enjoys spending time with her Belgian Tervuren dog, Lacey, and her two rescue cats.
 She is also an avid Kansas Jayhawks fan, and reminds people not to call her during a Kansas basketball game.

 “The people at Westminster believe that music is one of God’s greatest gifts, and it has an important role to play in the life of our church.
 I am honored to be part of the expansive music program at Westminster which includes 250 to 300 people!”